Need to know

 L'Oréal's Hydra Sensitive After-Shave Balm claims to have been "tested under dermatological control".
 L'Oréal provided detailed results from a battery of clinical tests conducted by dermatologists on men with sensitive skin, showing that repeated use of the product helps reduce redness, irritation and overheating observed immediately after shaving.

 The packaging of Nivea Post Shave Balm states "Skin compatibility dermatologically approved".
 A spokesperson told us this means that "our cosmetic products have been extensively tested, demonstrated to be safe and suitable for use on skin".
 Extensive testing includes repeat insult patch testing to examine acute and cumulative skin sensitisation, photoallergy tests, in-use studies to determine irritation under in-use conditions, a facial-stinging test to determine sensory discomfort and comedogenicity testing.

-At an independent laboratory in the US, the Palmolive Naturals range of shower gels undergoes a series of human skin irritation studies, which are directly supervised by a dermatologist.
-The testing concludes that the gels are safe for a wide range of skin types and don't cause irritation.
+At an independent laboratory in the US, the Palmolive Naturals range of shower milks undergoes a series of human skin irritation studies, which are directly supervised by a dermatologist.
+The testing concludes that the products are safe for a wide range of skin types and don't cause irritation.

 Products carrying the logo of certain organisations also imply they meet certain standards – but what are these standards exactly, and what does it mean for consumers?